-Community Assistance Program: Provides low-income residents with emergency requests for pet food and spay/neuter.
+Community Assistance Program: Provides low-income residents with emergency requests for pet food and spaying/neutering.

-Volunteer Program: Volunteers are trained in how to care for and feed animals in the shelter and are set up on a work schedule.
-Volunteers are always to walk dogs and should call if interested.
+Volunteer Program: Volunteers are trained to care for and feed animals in the shelter and are set up on a work schedule.

-Dog Walking Program: Volunteers are trained in taking shelter dogs for walks.
+Dog Walking Program: Volunteers are trained to take shelter dogs for walks.

-Donation Canister Fundraising Program: Town business’ have “doggie” banks to collect donations for the shelter.
+Donation Canister Fundraising Program: Town businesses’ have “doggie” banks to collect donations for the shelter.

-Fundraising Program: Various fundraisers are held throughout the year such as the t-shirt sales, and donation tables during special Week-ends in Tombstone. .
+Fundraising Program: Various fundraisers are held throughout the year, such as t-shirt sales and donation tables during special Weekends in Tombstone…

-Today the shelter is run by volunteers.
-Tombstone has approximately 1400 residents, so getting and keeping good volunteers is an on-going concern.
-Volunteers do the following and more: feed animals, clean kennels, provide pet transport to veterinary appointments, help with building and landscape maintenance, wash and fold bedding, clean shelter and storage areas, maintain a web presence on FaceBook, create, mail out and hang flyers with pictures of adoptable pets, write grants, and help with all fundraising events.
+Tombstone has approximately 1400 residents, so getting and keeping good volunteers is an ongoing concern.
+Volunteers do the following and more: feed animals, clean kennels, help with building and landscape maintenance, wash and fold bedding, clean shelter and storage areas, maintain a web presence on FaceBook, create, mail out and hang flyers with pictures of adoptable pets, write grants, and help with all fundraising events.